Delightful Adventures

 If it wasn’t already clear, doughnuts of all types, especially baked vegan doughnuts, are one of my favourite things to make…and eat 🙂

 Based on a few requests, I decided to go with chai doughnuts this time.
-If you aren’t familiar with warm chai flavours, you’re in for a treat with this recipe.
+If you aren't familiar with warm chai flavours (like what you'll find in this vegan chai latte), you're in for a treat with this recipe.

 What is Chai?